arielchen07/City-Builder/README.md

  * How do you access it?
 For example: Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described in the previous section.
  * This section is critical to testing your application and must be done carefully and thoughtfully.

+(Will update once we get to the implementation stage of the project)

  ## Development requirements
  * What are the technical requirements for a developer to set up on their machine or server (e.g. OS, libraries, etc.)?
  * Briefly describe instructions for setting up and running the application.
 You should address this part like how one would expect a README doc of real-world deployed application would be.
  * You can see this [example](https://github.com/alichtman/shallow-backup#readme) to get started.

+(Will update once we get to the implementation stage of the project)

  ## Deployment and Github Workflow
 ​